michalliu/task.js/README.md

     **params:**

-    `fn` - the callback function when task is done
+    `fn` - the callback function when task is done. `detail` - fn will be fulfilled with error details.

     **returns:**